Snow Removal & Parking Bans

 The City has predetermined snow routes which are assigned by priority as described below.
 The level of intensity and the duration of the storm dictates the frequency of which the routes are plowed and treated.
 In the most severe storms, some of the lower priority routes will receive less attention until the weather eases up.

-Primary Snow Routes: Primary routes include arterial streets and major hills.
+Primary routes include arterial streets and major hills.
 It is the City's intention to do everything possible to ensure that a system of top priority routes (primary snow routes) remains open and passable at all times.
-These routes are considered a priority becasue they provide a vital link for our police, fire and emergency rescue services and are used as common routes for commuting to work and school.
+These routes are considered a priority because they provide a vital link for our police, fire and emergency rescue services and are used as common routes for commuting to work and school.

-Secondary Snow Routes: Secondary routes are typically residental roadways.
-They provide a network connection to all residental areas and complete the street network and grid system.
+Secondary routes are typically residential roadways.
+They provide a network connection to all residential areas and complete the street network and grid system.
 These streets are given attention only when 2 inches of snow has fallen and once the primary snow routes have been addressed.

 The aforementioned policies are for guidelines with a certain degree of discretionary power.
 It is also understood that 100%of the streets system will not receive primary treatment for each storm occurrence.
 The City does not have a bare pavement policy.

-Snowfall accumulatons of up to one inch more or less, are generally handled (depending on weather conditions) by salting, sanding or combinations of salt, sand and calcium chloride.
+Snowfall accumulations of up to one inch more or less, are generally handled (depending on weather conditions) by salting, sanding or combinations of salt, sand and calcium chloride.

 City-wide parking bans will be implemented when snow conditions warrant.
-A parking ban shall automatically go into effect on any part of the city street on which there has been an accumulation of snow/ice of two (2) inches.
+A parking ban shall automatically go into effect on any part of the City street on which there has been an accumulation of snow/ice of 2 inches.
 Parking bans are designed to keep streets clear for snow plows and emergency vehicles during heavy snows.
 It is unlawful to park or allow a vehicle to be parked during a Parking Ban.

 Give the Plows a Break!